Buying a Boat Abroad

 More and more yacht brokerage firms these days have outposts all around the world.
-Fraser just opened a new office in Barcelona, Spain; Burgess expanded into Shanghai, China, earlier this year; and Northrop & Johnson has new digs overlooking Port Hercule in Monaco.
+Fraser has a newer office in Barcelona, Spain; Burgess expanded into Shanghai, China, back in 2018 and Northrop & Johnson has some recently constructed new digs overlooking Port Hercule in Monaco.

 “We are bringing on a team of exceptionally skilled brokers and look forward to offering a total-service approach for yachting clients in Monaco and beyond,” Northrop’s managing director Europe, Michael Payne, said of the Riviera location.